-HMI Graphic Element Example Description Buttons Run Buttons will appear raised or depressed, depending on set point and command conditions.
+HIMI Screen Elements T HMI Graphic Element Example Description Buttons Run Buttons will appear raised or depressed, depending on set point and command conditions.
 Indicators Running Indicator status fields will appear flat and are read only.
 Numerical Displays 479 Display fields will appear flat.
 Numerical displays are read only.
 Numerical Entry Fields 0 Numerical Entry fields appear indented.
 Selecting them will open a keypad for numerical entry.
 Navigation Bar Home Status Faults Setup About The Navigation Bar allows for easy navigation between the five major HMI screens.
 The Navigation Bar appears on all HMI screens.
-Title Bar 16:09 Home Stop The Title Bar contains the current system time, screen selection, and a stop button to turn off the system.
-The Navigation Bar appears on all HMI screens.
+Title Bar 16:08 Home Stop 10:47 Home Stop The Title Bar contains the current system time, screen selection, and a stop button to turn off the system.
+Also, small "Configuration Change Pending" text will appear above the screen name if any parameter changes are pending but not saved.
+The Title Bar appears on all HMI screens.